NCR Solo Supplemental Rules

 Participants are classed and day of trophies will be given based on their standing in these class.
 Classes are outlined below and the top 3 of each class will get a trophy.

-Drivers who have less than one (1) season experience in autocross events may compete in the Novice Class.
-This class is not indexed and has no pax.
-There will be no year-end Class Championship award given for the Novice class.
-Qualifying events will count towards Open Class Championships, but no points will be transferred.
+Drivers who have less than six (6) events of experience within solo events may compete in the Novice Class.
+This class will be indexed using the pax index for the specific competitors base class thus creating an equal field of competition for Day of Event Award.
+No Year-end Novice Class Championship awards given for the Novice class.
+Qualifying events will count towards Open Class Championships.

 RAW TIME CLASS